nt246/physalia-lcwgs/day_4/day4_SFS_Sumstats_practical_editedfromMatteo.md

 	  If -pest is supplied in addition to -doSaf then the output will then be posterior probability of the sample allelefrequency for each site
 ```

 The SFS is typically computed for each population separately.

-We cycle across all populations and compute SAF files:
+We cycle across all populations and compute SAF files.
+By specifying an outgroup genome using the `-anc $ANC` option, we can polarize the sample allele frequencies and estimate the derived allele frequency.
+This will allow us to later compute the unfolded site frequency spectrum.
 ```
 for POP in JIGA PANY MBNS MAQU do
         echo $POP
-        $NGS/angsd/angsd -b $DIR/$POP'_bams.txt' -ref $REF -anc $REF -out Results/$POP \
+        $NGS/angsd/angsd -b $DIR/$POP'_bams.txt' -ref $REF -anc $ANC -out Results/$POP \
                 -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 \
                 -minMapQ 20 -minQ 20 -minInd 5 -setMinDepth 7 -setMaxDepth 30 -doCounts 1 \
                 -GL 1 -doSaf 1